FAQs & O‘ahu-based Resources

 There are a lot of wild chickens in my neighborhood, how do we humanely limit the population?

 If you are hoping to help control the chicken population, we would recommend not feeding them as they will continue to reproduce and have more babies whenever there is an excess of food available.
 In addition, if you find nests of eggs you can freeze them before they become developed.
-Some bird rehabbers also use a product called Ovocontrol for maintaining wild bird populations.
-If you are interested in this, we would recommend reaching out to a local feed distributor or purchasing on Amazon.
+Finally, learn to embrace cohabitating with nature!

 We are always so sorry to hear about these very difficult and traumatizing situations.
 Witnessing animal abuse is incredibly painful, thank you for caring for animals.